kivy/pyobjus/docs/source/pyobjus_ios.rst

     tools/create-xcode-project.sh paintApp /Users/myName/development/kivy-ios/pyobjus-ios/

-Notice following.
-First parameter which we are passing to script is name of our app.
-In this case that name of iOS app will be `paintApp`.
-Second parameter is absolute path to our python app which we want to run on iOS.
+Notice the following.
+First parameter which we are passing to the script is the name of our app.
+In this case, the name of our iOS app will be `paintApp`.
+The second parameter is the absolute path to our python app which we want to run on iOS.

 After executing this command you will get output similar to this::